 Plan 9 (2015) was a loose remake that billed itself as the film Edward D. Wood Jr would have wanted to make.
-There was a purported sequel Plan 10 from Outer Space (1995) about alien invaders and Mormons, while two remakes, while several touted remakes have been announced.
+There was a purported sequel Plan 10 from Outer Space (1995) about alien invaders and Mormons, while several touted remakes have been announced.
 There was even a pornographic version Plan 69 from Outer Space (1993).
 A stage version of the film Plan Live from Outer Space was produced in Canada in 2006 and won several awards.

 Edward D. Wood Jr’s other genre films are:– the transvestitism pseudo-documentary Glen or Glenda?
 (1952), the mad scientist film Bride of the Monster (1955), the script for the ape-human love saga The Bride and the Beast (1958), the fake medium film Night of the Ghouls (1960, released 1983), the script for the nudie horror Orgy of the Dead (1965); the script for the prehistoric xex comedy One Million AC/DC (1969); and the pornographic film Necromania: A Tale of Weird Love (1971).

 Full film available online here:-